-All students receiving a BASD diploma will need to complete either a career portfolio or the BCTC senior project based upon student attendance.
-Students utilize Smart Futures, a web- based program designed to provide meaningful career-oriented experiences.
-The portfolio process will provide every student maximum opportunity to research careers and come to an educated, informed decision as to what next steps need to be taken to ensure success beyond high school.
-In order to assist in the process, high school staff members will be assigned to groups of students as portfolio advisors.
-The advisor, typically the students' homeroom teacher, will meet with the students throughout the year and during homeroom and established checkpoints to assess progress toward completion of yearly goals.
+All students receiving a BASD diploma will need to complete either a career portfolio or the BCTC senior project based on student attendance.
+Students utilize Smart Futures, a web-based program designed to provide meaningful career-oriented experiences.
+The portfolio process will provide every student with maximum opportunity to research careers and come to an educated, informed decision as to what next steps need to be taken to ensure success beyond high school.
+To assist in the process, high school staff members will be assigned to groups of students as portfolio advisors.
+The advisor, typically the student's homeroom teacher, will meet with the students throughout the year during homeroom and establish checkpoints to assess progress toward completion of yearly goals.
 Information regarding specific portfolio requirements can be found here: Career Portfolio / Welcome (boyertownasd.org).